artemis-analytics/artemis/docs/cdr.md

 specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.
 Arrow provides computational libraries and zero-copy streaming messaging and interprocess communication.
+Arrow is a common data interface for interprocess and remote processes.

 The key benefits of Arrow:

 **Fast** – enables execution engines to take advantage of the latest SIMD (Single input multiple data) operations in modern processors, for native